Transporter assignment

 The rest of this guide will be written for the outbound transporter, but the return transporter rules work exactly the same way.

 Each rule is a row in a table.
 Each rule has a certain priority.
-When the system tries to figure out which transporter to use for a particular order, it performs the following procedure:
+When Ongoing WMS tries to figure out which transporter to use for a particular order, it performs the following procedure:

-- The system finds all prioritization rows which match the given order.
+- It first finds all prioritization rows which match the given order.

-- Then the system selects the row with the lowest prioritization value.
+- Then it selects the row with the lowest prioritization value.

 - Customer number